LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course3.md

 * [ ] Retro

 #### Adding Logging

+**Scenario:** In this scenario, the code is hard to test because none the results of the function are returned.
+Everything that occurs is a **side-effect**.
+Because a common cause of this is **calls to web service**, that will be our example.
+First we are going to look at how to **capture** this behaviour, and then we are going to look at what to do when you **can't call the service in tests**.

 **In File:** `exercises/exercise2/tests/LoggingTests.cpp`
 * [ ] Write a Poke test for Services.h's `initialiseServices()`
     * Confirmation: Passing test with no verification